 One of the most impressive features this Cuisinart convection microwave oven has is ‘Multi-Stage’ cooking.
 This allows you to program the oven to switch between 3 different cooking modes as an item is cooking.

 An example of this would be a frozen shepherd's pie with cheese topping.
-You could set the program to defrost the pie first, then to cook it, and then to grill its topping so that it crisps slightly and the cheese melts.
+You could set the program to defrost the pie first, then cook it, and then grill its topping so that it crisps slightly and the cheese melts.

 As for convection cooking, you have multiple options here too.
-This oven can bake or roast which means you can cook everything from Madeira cake to roast lamb.
+This oven can bake or roast, which means you can cook everything from Madeira cake to roast lamb.
 There is also a grill function that expands the possibilities of what you can cook with this oven to even greater numbers.

 The limited warranty is for three years.